khanhpbui/Challenge-1/README.md

 ## Usage

-The use of semantic elements helps determine the context of the web page People with disabilities are able to access the information of a photo or graphic that they cannot see.
+The use of semantic elements helps determine the context of the web page.
+People with disabilities are able to access the information of a photo or graphic that they cannot see.
 A specific and descriptive name for the title helps define the content of the web page.